ymichel/Geolocation-Plugin/readme.txt

 == Changelog ==

+= 1.8.0 =
+* conditional load for js-libs for page and posts display (only loaded if geo data is available).

 = 1.7.6 =
 * extending reverse geocoding: if 'load' is used, the name of the location will be determinded automatically.
 One can overwrite the name however if updating the text-field and saving the post without re-applying the 'load' button.